radar/ryanbigg.com/_posts/2022-11-28-hanami-20-thoughts.markdown

 title: Hanami 2.0 Thoughts
 ---

 [I've been a fan of Hanami](https://ryanbigg.com/2018/03/my-thoughts-on-hanami) for a number of years now.
-One of my favourite apps to work on is [even an open-source Hanami app!](https://github.com/radar/twist-v2).
-I have also been writing [an ActivityPub app called "Chirper"](https://github.com/radar/chirper) in Hanami as well.
+One of my favourite apps to work on is [even an open-source Hanami app!](https://github.com/radar/twist-v2) I have also been writing [an ActivityPub app called "Chirper"](https://github.com/radar/chirper) in Hanami.

 Now that Hanami 2.0 has come out, a few people have been asking me for my thoughts on this major Hanami release.